Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1.1 Desktop app calls Web API - PoP/README.md

 ### Scenario

 You expose a Web API and you want to protect it so that only authenticated users can access it.
 You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.

-An on-demand video was created for the Build 2018 event, featuring this scenario and a previous version of this sample.
-See the video [Building Web API Solutions with Authentication](https://channel9.msdn.com/Events/Build/2018/THR5000), and the associated [PowerPoint deck](http://video.ch9.ms/sessions/c1f9c808-82bc-480a-a930-b340097f6cc1/BuildWebAPISolutionswithAuthentication.pptx)
+You want to protect the access token from being replayed by enabling **Proof of possession tokens**

 ### Overview